Adzuki Bean: In-Depth Nutrition, Diets, Health, & More

 Beans overall fit into anti-inflammatory diets due to their high antioxidant, protein, and fiber contents.

-Studies on animals have shown adzuki bean extract to reduce triglyceride, total cholesterol levels, and lower systolic blood pressure, as well as decrease liver weight and markers of liver damage.
-Adzuki bean extract lowered blood pressure by decreasing the level of the enzyme partially responsible for constricted vessels (20).
+Studies on animals have shown adzuki bean extract to reduce triglyceride, total cholesterol, and LDL cholesterol levels and decrease systolic blood pressure, as well as decrease liver fat and markers of liver damage.
+Adzuki bean extract may lower blood pressure by decreasing the enzyme level partially responsible for the constriction of blood vessels (23, 24).

-Improving blood lipid and blood pressure levels can help decrease the risk of various cardiovascular diseases, such as atherosclerosis, cardiac arrest, and stroke.
+Improving blood lipid and blood pressure levels may help decrease the risk of various cardiovascular diseases, such as atherosclerosis, cardiac arrest, and stroke.

 As mentioned above, adzuki beans have a low glycemic index and can be used in a diabetes diet plan.

-One study researching the effects of extruded adzuki bean convenient food showed the diet to improve glycemic control and ameliorate inflammation in type 2 diabetes mellitus patients (11).
+One study researching the effects of extruded adzuki bean convenient food showed the diet to improve glycemic control and ameliorate inflammation in people with type 2 diabetes (14).

-Raw and cooked adzuki beans have been found to help improve glucose tolerance, while also preventing liver and pancreatic damage in diabetic patients.
-Raw adzuki beans contain a higher level of beneficial phytochemicals that help reduce fasting blood glucose (22).
+Raw and cooked adzuki beans have been found to help improve glucose tolerance while also preventing liver and pancreatic damage in diabetic patients.
+Raw adzuki beans contain a higher level of beneficial phytochemicals that help reduce fasting blood sugar levels (25).

 Adzuki bean extract has also demonstrated inhibiting effects on α-glycosidase (9). α-glycosidase is an enzyme involved in glucose absorption from the intestines.

-The adzuki bean has exhibited strong antiproliferative effects on digestive system cancer cell lines, as well as ovary and breast cancer cell lines (23).
+The adzuki bean has exhibited strong antiproliferative effects on digestive system cancer cells, as well as ovary and breast cancer cell lines (26).

 The heat-stable adzuki bean extract has also been studied as a promising immune-enhancing food and dietary supplement for cancer prevention.
-These beans have the potential to stimulate the differentiation of bone marrow cells into immature dendritic cells.
+These beans may potentially stimulate the differentiation of bone marrow cells into immature dendritic cells.
 Dendritic cells play an important role in the immune system fighting cancer.
-Furthermore, adzuki beans can inhibit the growth of leukemia cancer cell lines by inducing cell death (24).
+Furthermore, adzuki beans can inhibit the growth of leukemia cancer cell lines by inducing cell death (27).

-Black adzuki bean can also attenuate high-fat diet-induced colon inflammation by improving mucosal barrier protection, reducing endotoxemia, and decreasing inflammatory cytokines (19).
+Black adzuki beans can also attenuate colon inflammation by improving mucosal barrier protection, reducing endotoxemia, and decreasing inflammatory cytokines (22).

 Downsides and Risks